kwonus/Quelle/Quelle-AVX.md

 Quelle, IPA: [kɛl], in French means "What? or Which?".
 As Quelle HMI is designed to obtain search-results from search-engines, this interrogative nature befits its name.
 An earlier interpreter, Clarity, served as inspiration for defining Quelle.
 You could think of the Quelle HMI as an evolution of Clarity HMI.
 However, in order to create linguistic consistency in Quelle's Human-to-Machine command language, the resulting syntax varied so dramatically from the Clarity spec, that a new name was the best way forward.
 Truly, Quelle HMI incorporates lessons learned after creating, implementing, and revising Clarity HMI for over a decade.

 In 2023, Quelle-AVX 2.0 was released.
 This new release is not a radical divergence from version 1.
 Most of the changes are centered around macros, control variables, filters, and export directives.
 Search syntax has remained almost entirely unchanged.
 It turned out that the PEG grammar had some  ambiguity differentiating between the various implicit actions.
 To eliminate that ambiguity, new operators were introduced  [We added $ % and || to name a few] .
 These additions also reduced the need for clause delimiters.
 The version 2 spec feels more streamlined, more intuitive, and comes with a working revision of the PEG grammar.
-Implicit actions for Macros have been reclassified as *apply* and *utilize* [those verbs replace *save* and *execute* respectively] .
-These new verbs align with the metaphor of labelling.
+Implicit actions for Macros have been reclassified as *apply* and *invoke* [those verbs replace *save* and *execute* respectively] .
+These new verbs align with the metaphor of labeling.
 As Quelle-AVX is the only current known reference implementation of Quelle, it is likely that Vanilla-Quelle will eventually undergo this same evolution.

 The one change to the search specification in Quelle 2.0 is the dropping of support for bracketed search terms.
 While parsing these artifacts was easy with the PEG grammar, implementing the search from the parse was quite complex.
 That seldom-used feature doubled the complexity of corresponding search-algorithms.
 Having successfully implemented bracketed terms in the AV-Bible Windows application, I make make two strong assessments: